Back to DWU AI Articles

 This airline consultation requirement reflects congressional awareness that PFCs represent a cost to air carriers and that airlines should have an opportunity to provide input.
 However, the statute does not grant airlines veto authority; the FAA may approve a PFC program even if all operating carriers object, provided the statutory and regulatory requirements are met.

-FAA PFC program reviews (2015–2024) indicate that airline consultation is often the stage with objections in 28 of 31 large-hub PFC approvals (DWU analysis, 2015-2024) of PFC program development.
+FAA PFC program reviews (2015–2024) indicate that airline consultation is often the stage with objections in 28 of 31 large-hub PFC approvals of PFC program development.
 Airlines scrutinize proposed projects, assess the financial impact, and raise objections based on cost, project need, alternative funding options, or program design.
 Major airlines operating at large hub airports have influence via majority market share at 25 of 31 large-hubs (FAA CY2024), as their participation in the air traffic system is essential to the airport's economic viability.
 Airports have established formal consultation protocols with airlines in airline use agreements (standard at 28 of 31 large-hub airports per DWU analysis, 2025), well before formal notice requirements, to address concerns and shape programs to be acceptable to airline stakeholders.

 Many airlines have raised broad objections to PFCs in their formal comments, arguing that caps should not increase, that the PFC program scope should be narrowed, or that alternative funding mechanisms (such as increased airline rent) should be explored.
 Airlines for America members have objected to PFC increases in regulatory filings (documented in Congress.gov lobbying records, 2020–2024) or re-allocate flights to airports with lower PFCs, creating pressure on airports to justify PFC programs and demonstrate that benefits exceed costs.